Lex2Sent: A bagging approach to unsupervised sentiment analysis

 \section{Conclusion}

-The sentiment of documents is commonly analyzed in a supervised manner using a hand-labeled dataset.
-If there is no labeled dataset available, deterministic sentiment lexica can be used as an alternative to supervised learning-based approaches.
-This paper proposes a model called Lex2Sent, which steers an intermediate course between learning-based and deterministic approaches.
-While this model uses text embedding models, it does not require labeled data to classify documents.
-Instead, a sentiment lexicon is used as a replacement for this missing information.
-The performance of this method is increased by averaging the results from resampled datasets.
-While the lexicon-base as well as the size of the grid of Doc2Vec-parameters can be arbitrary, this method is designed to be usable in a unsupervised manner.
+Text classification is commonly performed in a supervised manner using a hand-labeled data set.
+Unsupervised classification can help when there is no such annotated data set available.
+This paper proposes the Lex2Sent model, which steers an intermediate course between learning-based and deterministic approaches to create an unsupervised classification, which can be created in a low hardware resource environment without access to a GPU.
+A binary lexicon is used as a replacement for the missing information that is usually represented by the annotations.
+The performance of this method is increased by aggregating the results from resampled data sets, which can be seen as a bagging effect.

-Both the WKWSCI- and Opinion Lexicon-based Lex2Sent yield higher classification rates than all six analyzed sentiment lexica on all three datasets under study.
-Our findings indicate that this might be caused by classifying documents in a more balanced way compared to traditional lexicon methods, as all lexica classify too many documents as positive in the analyzed scenarios.
-Despite being a learning-based approach, the Lex2Sent method shows higher classification rates than traditional lexica on smaller datasets with training sets consisting of less than 10,000 documents, but partially does not perform as well as traditional lexica when less than 3,000 documents are available.
+Lex2Sent yields higher classification rates than all six analyzed sentiment lexica on all three data sets under study, no matter the lexicon-base.
+Our findings indicate that this might be caused by classifying documents in a more balanced way compared to traditional lexicon methods.
+Despite being a learning-based approach, the Lex2Sent method shows higher classification rates than traditional lexica on smaller data sets.

-To use Lex2Sent in a three-label-case, neutral documents must be identified.
-Deterministic thresholds for neutral documents cannot be used, as the scale of classifiers used differs for repeated executions.
-Alternatively an additional analysis to filter out neutral texts can be performed first.